 Open rain or shine, I recommend you dress comfortably, since the natural terrain of the 35-acre Sterling Renaissance Festival can be hilly in areas.
 With the exception of the queen, who is transported in a horse drawn carriage, guests and citizens walk everywhere.
 Although the woods provide some shade, make sure you and your family are prepared for a warm day of fun.

 Adding to the fun and uniqueness of the Sterling Renaissance Festival experience are different weekend themes, which enhance the characters and events.
 Beginning with Family Appreciation Weekend, patrons can buy one adult ticket at regular price and get one ticket for half price, or get one child’s ticket free for every regular price ticket purchased.
-Other weekend themes include “Market Place,” “Ale Fest,” “Pirate Invasion,” “Highland Fling,” “Fantasy, Fairies, & the Future,” and the “Grand Finale.”
-New in 2015 is a Royal Renaissance Feast on Sunday, July 5th at Rose & Crown Tavern.
+Other weekend themes include “Market Place,” “Ale Fest,” “Pirate Invasion,” “Highland Fling,” “Fantasy, Fairies, & the Future,” and the “Grand Finale."
+Hungry for more?
+Partake in a scrumptious five course feast that is truly fit for a king at the Royal Renaissance Feast on Sunday, August 4th at Rose & Crown Tavern.
 Reservations in advance are necessary.

 Although lodging near the Sterling Renaissance Festival is limited (campgrounds are nearby), additional accommodations can be found in Weedsport and Auburn.
 If you want to stay in the Finger Lakes longer than a weekend, be sure to visit nearby Sterling Lake Shore Park & Nature Center, Fair Haven State Park, and the Little Red School House Museum.